-The fear of being authentic on this blog is dead.
+My fear of being authentic on this blog died a long time ago.

-After some trial and error, making choices about what I would and not write about and being cautious in general, I’m as authentic as I’ll ever be in this space even though:
+After some trial and error, making choices about what I would and not write about and being cautious in general, I’m as authentic as I can be in this space, though:

-- I never write about my work life;
+- I don’t write about my work life;

-- I limit what I share about my family and personal life; and
+- I limit what I share about my family; and

-- Before writing about current events that get deep under my skin, I wait to let my emotions subside (though recent currents events are making my fingertips itch).
+- I wait and breathe before writing about current events that get deep under my skin, if I write about them at all (though recent currents events make my fingertips itch.

 But I was thinking…

 Can a writer truly be authentic if they have to place limits on what they say?